Auto-DL/Auto-DL/.github/ISSUE_TEMPLATE/NextJS Bug.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. chrome, safari, firefox]
  - Version [e.g. 22]
+ -->

 ```
-If relevant, paste all of your challenge code in here
+If relevant, paste all of your erroneous code in here
 ```